 - A sleeping pad, blanket, sheet, pillow, and mosquito net are provided by the center.
 Please note, we do not provide towels.

 - You hand-wash your clothes during the breaks.
 Please bring washing powder.

 There are many different sitting options, including meditation stools, chairs, cushions, and mats in many sizes, that will hopefully allow for a satisfactory meditation experience.

 Men and women sit separately in the Meditation and Dining Halls.
 This may seem like a rather arbitrary and unnecessary restriction, but it is all part of honoring the traditional Thai culture of which we are now a part, and from which our practice is drawn.
 Our teachers are traditional Thai monks and would not expect any other way.
 You can think of it as just one more exercise in mindfulness — and also use it for contemplation on which of the traditions of your own culture are really any less arbitrary 🙂

 Kow Tham is built on a hill, and steep paths and stairs connect the various parts.
 There is a steep road between the dining hall and the meditation areas, and stairs to the dorms and on the paths between.
 All of these are sometimes slippery, especially during rain.

 We will try our best to make your stay at Kow Tham as convenient as possible.
-However the purpose of retreat is to let go of our needs and wants, and so Kow Tham is not set up to cater to them.
+However the purpose of retreat is to practice letting go of our selves, our needs and wants — therefore Kow Tham is not set up to cater to them.